-NEMETHY: How may the Ukrainian Invasion economically impact Western Economies?
+NEMETHY: How may the Ukrainian invasion economically impact Western economies?

 There are also thousands of investment funds, fund managers and corporations in North American and European that will need to write off or mark down assets.
 Because Russian financial markets are closed, this process has been slow to begin, but will inevitably accelerate over the coming months.

 Although the dollar is currently experiencing relative strength to the euro, (as Europe bears the brunt of energy supply vulnerability, banks, etc.) in the long-term the dollar may also be a casualty.
 The Chinese no doubt took note of how easily Russian dollar-denominated Central Bank reserves were seized.
-China and other countries may be expected to further reduce dollar reserves and US dollar denominated trading, reducing demand for US bonds and US dollars.
+China and other countries may be expected to further reduce dollar reserves and US-dollar denominated trading, reducing demand for US bonds and US dollars.

 In conclusion, the economic effect of sanctions is only beginning to be felt.
 As their effects play out, we are likely to experience rising debt levels, spiraling inflation, bank failures and recession.
 A combination of high inflation and low or negative growth may lead to a lethal brew of stagflation.
 Not a rosy picture.